 The Centers for Disease Control and Prevention say that since 2009, suicide has increased by 45% among 15–24-year-olds and over 30% among 25-34-year-olds.
 Experts say that for most people, suicidal thoughts will eventually pass.
 Treatment, support from loved ones, and detailed plans to keep safe all help.
 Clinicians and researchers have found that people are much more likely to attempt suicide if they learn about methods, become convinced it is the right thing to do, and have the means.
 When a person is having suicidal thoughts, limiting fast access to methods by which to die can make the difference between life and death.

-With Amazon’s Prime Delivery expedited delivery feature, people can obtain deadly sodium nitrite (and the products Amazon specifically recommends purchasing alongside it: anti-vomiting pills, an instruction book, and a scale to weigh powders) within a day of learning about the process from online communities that specifically suggest purchasing the compound from Amazon.
+With Amazon’s Prime Delivery expedited delivery feature, people can obtain deadly sodium nitrite (and the products Amazon specifically recommends purchasing alongside it: anti-vomiting pills, an suicide instruction book, and a scale to weigh the correct amount) within a day of learning about the process from online communities that specifically suggest purchasing the compound from Amazon.

 According to the lawsuit, Amazon is the number one vendor of sodium nitrite used for suicides.
-Amazon owned its Sodium Nitrite inventory wholesale and was solely responsible for product marketing, delivery, returns, and customer service.
-They continued to sell this brand of sodium nitrite even after some countries regulated or banned online sales of it and after it had heard from families whose loved ones purchased the product off Amazon and used it to die by suicide.
+Amazon owned its sodium nitrite inventory wholesale and was solely responsible for product marketing, delivery, returns, and customer service.
+They continued to sell this brand of sodium nitrite even after some countries regulated or banned online sales of it and after the company had heard from families whose loved ones purchased the product off Amazon and used it to die by suicide.

 Members of Congress sent a letter to Amazon’s president and chief executive Andy Jassy last week demanding answers about the company’s sales of the preservative and subsequent deaths, details on how the retailer had addressed the dangers, and an explanation of how it had responded to complaints.

-Amazon extended condolences to families of the dead and continued to defend Amazon’s practices and sales of the chemicals.
+Amazon extended condolences to families of the dead and continued to defend their practices and sales of the chemical.

 “They know it’s killing people,” our client Ruth Scott said in an interview with the NY Times.
 “They are fully aware.
 They just don’t care.”